Jokuchh/Continuation-Fundamentals-of-Algorithmization-n-Programming/README.md

 3️⃣ Work with input/output parameters of functions.
 - **Problem Set 4** - https://kurzy.kpi.fei.tuke.sk/pvjc/2022/problemset.04.bmp.html
+BMP (BitMaP) is a simple lossless format for storing images.
+Flipping, changing and transforming image's size.

 Main goals:
 1️⃣ Learn how to work with structured data types.